Inclusio-Community/JIM_previewer/CONTRIBUTING.md

 # run the axe smoke tests (writes outputs to axe-output/)
 node scripts/ci-run-axe.js --base-url=http://127.0.0.1:8080 --out-dir=axe-output --fail-on-violations=true
 ```

+Tip: Commit a generated `package-lock.json` to the repository to make CI installs deterministic and allow using `npm ci` in workflows.

 The `axe-output/` directory is ignored by `.gitignore` and contains one JSON artifact per example.